 There’s no denying private school fees are expensive (up to $35,000 a year on tuition alone).
 Looking at the data over the past 10 years, they’re rising faster than inflation too.
 So how is it that 1 in 3 Australian children now attend a non-Government school?
 Sacrifices, planning ahead and maybe even calling in a favour.
 Here we shed light on your options if you’re on a tight budget.

 1. Start saving early

 A private education from K-12 can add up to over $300,000 in total on tuition alone.
 That’s not including uniforms, technological devices, excursions and extra-curricular activities either.
 The first step is to ensure you can pay for the tuition in the first place.
 If you can, then it’s helpful to start a savings plan from birth.
 Setting aside a minimum of $1,700 a month from birth to when your child finishes high school will give you enough to pay the fees.
 You can get creative, like putting the money into a mortgage offset account or looking into investment bonds, education bonds or managed investments.
-If you’re unsure of the right option for you, an independent financial adviser can help you work out what’s best for your individual circumstances.
+If you’re unsure of the right option for you, a financial adviser can help you work out what’s best for your individual circumstances.

 2. Consider the timing

 Deferring your child’s private education and opting for a Government public school is another way to cut down cost.
 There’s a big difference in the total amount of money spent on a child attending from years 5 or 7, than there is for a child attending from kindergarten.
 So run the numbers on the school you’re looking at compared to your local primary school and see if it’s really worth it.